 In simple terms, WordPress is a tool that enables you to create web pages without any prior knowledge of web development.
 It helps you create and publish web pages without involving any programming.

-Once people got the knack of creating websites using WordPress, they thought about using it to create online stores.
-This idea led to the development of WooCommerce, an open-source ecommerce plugin for WordPress.
+Once people got the knack for creating websites using WordPress, they thought about using it to create online stores.
+This idea led to the development of WooCommerce, an open-source eCommerce plugin for WordPress.

 It is one of the most popular tools for creating online merchant stores.
 It is versatile, and you can use it to create an e-commerce website regardless of how small or big your store is.

-With the help of the WooCommerce plugin, you can use a WordPress site to sell digital and physical products, offer services, offer booking facilities, provide subscription-based service, and other things.
+With the help of the WooCommerce plugin, you can use a WordPress site to sell digital and physical products, offer services, offer booking facilities, provide subscription-based services, and other things.

 What can you sell with WooCommerce?

-You might be wondering what all you can sell with an online store built with WooCommerce.
+You might be wondering what you can sell with an online store built with WooCommerce.